codespede/pwoli/docs/index.md

 const pkg = require('pwoli'); //if using CommonJS const Pwoli = pkg.Application;
 // Pwoli is loaded!

-//Now set the viewPath for finding the views:
+// Now set the viewPath for finding the views:
-Pwoli.setViewPath(path.join(\_\_dirname, 'views')); // The base path in which your view files are stored.
+// Please note: You don't need to set this if your application is just a REST API service Pwoli.setViewPath(path.join(__dirname, 'views')); // The base path in which your view files are stored.
 Only applicable for SSR apps.

 //You're ready to go!
 ```